backyardbiomech/newjekylltest/Labs/ADInstrumentsLabs/Thermoregulation/ThermoregulationLab.md

 Our model aluminum mice cannot sweat or otherwise intentionally evaporatively cool themselves, but we can mimic natural evaporative cooling by gently wetting the mouse with cool or  warm water.

 The above equations are not quite sufficient to analyze the data you’ll gather during lab.
 Firstly, all of them are in terms of heat flow, not the animal’s actual change in temperature in response to that heat flow.
 Thus, while the equations do tell us how much heat an animal would need to produce or lose to maintain a constant temperature, they won’t be of immediate help in our experiments where we record the **temperature changes** of our “mouse” in different conditions.
 To go further, we need to know the **heat capacity** of the mouse, or how much heat (energy, in *Joules* or *calories*) needs to be added or removed to change its temperature by 1°C.  The heat capacity of an object is a function of its **volume** and the **materials** it is made of.
 To account for the volume, we can find the heat capacity *per cubic cm*; one cubic cm of water has a mass of 1 g.
-Our aluminum “mice” have a volumetric heat capacity of about  $ 2.4\ Jcm^{-1}°C^{-1}$.
-That means it takes 2.4 joules (about 1/2 a calorie) to heat up a 1 cm x 1 cm x 1 cm of aluminum from 25 °C to 26 °C. For comparison, whole-body animal heat capacity (it varies by tissue) is about $2.9\ Jcm^{-1}°C^{-1}$.
-By this, it would take a flux of roughly 10-14 calories (depending on size) to change a typical small mouse's body temperature by 1 °C. We can convert our **heat** flow rates, ($\dot{Q}$), into rates of **temperature** change ($\dot{T}$) by dividing heat flow by heat capacity.
+Our aluminum “mice” have a *volumetric* heat capacity of about  $ 2.4\ Jcm^{-3}°C^{-1}$.
+That means it takes 2.4 joules (about 1/2 a calorie) to heat up a 1 cm x 1 cm x 1 cm of aluminum from 25 °C to 26 °C. For comparison, whole-body animal heat capacity (it varies by tissue) is about $2.9\ Jcm^{-3}°C^{-1}$.
+By this, it would take a flux of roughly 10-14 calories (depending on size) to change a typical small mouse's body temperature by 1 °C. What matters in your equations isn't actually the volumetric heat capacity, though; that's really only useful for comparing between materials.
+You need to know the actual heat capacity **for your specific mouse**.
+To get that, we need to know how much energy it takes to change the temperature of your whole mouse by 1 °C. Do do that, you take your volumetric heat capacity above, and multiply it by the **volume of your mouse**.

+For example, your mouse may be a cylinder 5 cm tall with a radius of 1.6 cm.
+The volume of a cylinder is:

+$$
+V = h \cdot \pi r^2 = 5 \cdot \pi \cdot 1.6^2 = 40.2 \text{ cm}^3
+$$

+and the mouse heat capacity for that individual, $C_{mouse}$ is

+$$
+C_{mouse} = C_p \cdot V \newline= 2.4\ Jcm^{-3}°C^{-1} \cdot 40.2 \text{ cm}^3 \newline= 96.48 \text{ J°C}^{-1}
+$$

 Additionally, many of the heat flow equations predict exponential decay of the difference in temperatures between the two objects (or between the object and environment).
 In other words, as the temperature gradient gets smaller, the heat flow rate gets smaller, so heat flow is not linear over time.
 This provides an easy way to measure some of these parameters – you can measure the **half-life of the curve** instead of trying to fit an equation to all of the data.
 However, we might not want to wait for long enough for a complete half-life to occur (i.e. for the temperature *difference* to decrease by one half).
 Instead, you can use this equation to calculate a half-life from any two points on the curve: